At Relationship Matters our aim is simple, we want to empower you to create meaningful connections with the people in your life.

-Swanie Khoo is a qualified Marriage and Family Counsellor, trained Trauma Therapist and Family Life Educator.
-She has journeyed with many whose lives are broken by tragedy and trauma; worked with individuals, couples and families to rebuild their lives and relationships.
+Swanie Khoo is a qualified Marriage and Family Counsellor and Psychotherapist.
+She has journeyed with many whose lives are broken by tragedy and trauma; worked with couples and individuals to rebuild their relationships and lives.

-Swanie holds a Masters of Arts (Counseling) and is a trauma therapist with the Singapore Trauma Network for Children (KKH).
-She is also an accredited facilitator for Prepare/Enrich, and accredited trainer/facilitator for Parenting with Confidence workshops.
+Swanie holds a Masters of Arts (Counseling) and is a Trauma Therapist with the Singapore Trauma Network for Children (KKH).
+She is also an accredited facilitator for Prepare/Enrich Marriage Program, and accredited trainer/facilitator for Parenting with Confidence workshops.
 In addition to the professional work, she volunteers with OvertheRainbow.org and Focus on the Family Singapore, as a workshop trainer/facilitator, promoting mental health wellness for youth and family life.

-Swanie is a Malaysian based in Singapore for more than 18 years.
-She is happily married to a Singaporean and they have four children aged between 4 and 12 years old.
+Swanie is a Malaysian based in Singapore for more than 19 years.
+She is happily married to a Singaporean and they have four children.
 Prior to making a career change to counselling and psychotherapy, she was in human resources management for over 10 years within the banking and public accounting industry.
-She’s passionate about helping individuals and families, and her mission is to bring hope and healing to those who are hurting in their relationships, and empowering them toward a purpose, finding meaning, and wholeness.
+She’s passionate about helping couples and individuals, to bring hope and healing to those who are hurting in their relationships, and empowering them toward a purpose, meaning, and wholeness.